secgroundzero/CS-Aggressor-Scripts/README.md

 **The script will notify you when:**

-*The client connects to the team server
+- The client connects to the team server

-*A team member posts something in the event log
+- A team member posts something in the event log

-*Credentials come in from keylogging
+ -Credentials come in from keylogging

-*New incoming beacon
+ -New incoming beacon

-*New web hit
+- New web hit